Plebian-Linux/plebian-website/README.md

 ## Setup

-Either create a virtualenv and install the requirements through pip, or install Jinja2 from your package manager, the choice is yours.
+Either create a virtualenv and install the requirements through pip, or install Jinja2 and Pygments from your package manager, the choice is yours.

 ## Building The Website